Suhaibmuhd01/Online-sales-inventory-management-system/README.md

 # Online-sales-inventory-management-system

-This repository houses the frontend and backend components of an inventory management system.
+This repository houses the frontend components of an inventory management system.
 The frontend is constructed using a robust combination of HTML, CSS, JavaScript, Bootstrap, and Tailwind CSS.
-The backend is powered by PHP, ensuring efficient data management and system functionality.
-I'd be glad to create a professional README.md file for your IoT inventory management system, incorporating the best aspects of the previous responses and addressing potential issues:

 **Inventory Management System for IoT Devices**

 <h3>Table of Contents </h3>